KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

 <details id="InternalOperations_calculateUnrealizedDebt">
   <summary>_calculateUnrealizedDebt(uint256 tokenId)</summary>

-  - **Description** - Gets a snapshot of what account debt values will be after a sync occurs.
-The tokenId passed is the id of the account owner used to access their account.
+  - **Description** - Gets a snapshot of what account debt values will be after a sync occurs
+    - `@param tokenId` - the id of the account owner used to access their account.
   -	**Visibility Specifier** - internal
   -	**State Mutability Specifier** - view
   -	**Returns** - a tuple (uint256, uint256, uint256) containing the following: